thisolivier/webGL-Noisy-Gradients/readme.md

   - A centre is **removed** once its screen-space Y drifts more than **3× its radius** above the viewport.
   - It is **re-spawned** when its Y moves more than **3× its radius** below the viewport.
   - Re-spawns are triggered by bumping `yNorm += 1.0`, preserving colour, speed and radius.

+## Project Structure

+The repository contains a few small files that cooperate to display the moving
+gradients:

+- **`index.html`** – minimal page markup and CSS.
+It loads `javascript/main.js` which in turn starts the effect.
+- **`javascript/main.js`** – waits for the document to load and then calls `initBackgroundGradients()`.
+- **`javascript/initBackgroundGradients.js`** – creates the canvas elements used
+  for rendering (if they do not already exist) and launches the shaders on each canvas via `runShaderOnCanvas()`.
+- **`javascript/runShaderOnCanvas.js`** – core WebGL logic.
+It loads the shader code from the `shaders/` folder, sets up textures from `images/`, reads the gradient definitions from `gradients.js`, and schedules redraws on scroll or resize.
+- **`javascript/gradients.js`** – holds the array of gradient centres and their colours, radii and movement speeds.
+- **`javascript/shaders.js`** – small helper for fetching the GLSL source strings for the shaders.
+- **`javascript/utilities.js`** – assorted WebGL helpers such as shader
+  compilation, program creation, full screen quad setup and texture loading.
+- **`shaders/vertex.glsl`** and **`shaders/fragment.glsl`** – the GLSL programs
+  executed on the GPU to draw the spray‑paint effect.
+- **`images/`** – contains the noise textures used by the shaders.

+Together these files create the scrolling spray‑paint gradients by configuring the shaders with data from `gradients.js` and redrawing the canvases as the page scrolls.